jochenalt/Lisbeth/docs/source/imu.rst

 Filtering Sensor Data
 ---------------------

 Filtering the data from an IMU is essential.
-Acceleration sensors are noise, and gyros drift over time.
+Acceleration sensors are noisy, and gyros drift over time.

 The easiest way to solve this is a complementary filter that only takes the changes of the gyro into account, but uses the acceleration data as source for the angle.